denten-books/plain-text/1-metaphor.md

 The kind of resemblances that we have been discussing so far---between the document and its icon, for example---are further referred to as *structural metaphors*.
-"Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote in the 1980s [@lakoff_metaphors_1980, 61].
-Grounded in "systematic correlations within our experience," structural metaphors transfer organizing principles from one domain to another.
-Thus to say "the world is our oyster" is to suggest that something in our approach to interacting with oysters, likely in a gastronomical situation, resembles our approach to life [@lakoff_metaphors_1980, 65-8].
-The ease of eating one transfers to the ease of living in the other.
+"Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote in the 1980s.
+Grounded in "systematic correlations within our experience," structural metaphors transfer organizing principles from one domain to another.[@lakoff_metaphors_1980, 61] Thus to say "the world is our oyster" is to suggest that something in our approach to interacting with oysters, likely in a gastronomical situation, resembles our approach to life [C.f. @lakoff_metaphors_1980, 65-8].<!--The citation makes it sound like the oyster thing is Lakoff's/Johnson's, but they talk about time/labor/resource.
+PRP--> The ease of eating one transfers to the ease of living in the other.
 The transferred property implies not just a semantic similarity, one of meaning, but a structural one, one of interface.
 The metaphor suggests the world is arranged like an oyster somehow, that it can be cracked, and that it contains a tasty hidden morsel within.
 In this way, structural metaphors organize one thing in the shape of another.
 They are tools for extending insight from a known domain to a lesser known one, holding great explanatory and exploratory power where simple things like oysters shed light on complex things like worlds.

 <!-- check on structural metaphors to make sure world-oyster is the correct
 example -->